-Valuation Techniques and Process - There has been no change in the valuation techniques used during the year for valuing Investment Assets.
+Valuation Techniques and Process - There has been no change in the valuation techniques used during the year for valuing Investment Properties.
 The fair value of the Council's investment property is measured annually at each reporting date.
 All valuations are carried out by the Council's valuation experts, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.
-The Council's valuation experts work closely with finance officers reporting directly to the Section 151 Officer on a regular basis regarding all valuation matters.
+The Council's valuation experts work closely with finance officers reporting directly to the Executive Director of Corporate Services on a regular basis regarding all valuation matters.